Ex-MSU Dean Who Oversaw Larry Nassar Is Found Guilty Of Multiple Charges

 A former dean at Michigan State University who oversaw Larry Nassar was found guilty of multiple criminal charges on Wednesday, including over his handling of sexual abuse allegations against the convicted sports doctor.

-A jury convicted William Strampel, who was head of the College of Osteopathic Medicine, of two counts of willful neglect and one count of felony misconduct in office over sexual comments he made to female students when they came to him for help with their careers.
+A jury convicted William Strampel, who was head of the College of Osteopathic Medicine, on two counts of willful neglect of duty and one count of felony misconduct in office over sexual comments he made to female students when they came to him for help with their careers.
 But the 71-year-old was cleared of felony second-degree criminal sexual conduct.

 He faces a maximum of five years in prison.